diegofapa08/Generalized-Monogamy-of-Entanglement-and-Quantification-of-Bipartite-Entanglement/README.md

 # Generalized-Monogamy-of-Entanglement-and-Quantification-of-Bipartite-Entanglement
 This repository contains all the code needed to generate the figures in the article Generalized Monogamy of Entanglement and Quantification of Bipartite Entanglement.
+All codes here were created by Diego Fallas Padilla and Mingjian Zhu.
+For any comments please email me at diegofapa08@gmail.com or difa1788@colorado.edu
 The file Cbounds3qubits.m samples the random three-qubit pure states used to generate the data points in Figure 2.
 The file NegativityBounds.m samples the random 2+N states and classifies them depending on whether any of the eigenvalues lambda_i is zero.
 The data generated with this code is used in Figure 3.
 The file BoundariesNeg.m is the numerical implementation of the minimization/maximization of N_{A_1A_2}^{max} described in detail in Appendix A. The data generated with this code is used in Figure 3.